rockman007372/AnacleDeploymentAutomationProject/README.md

 ---

-## `update_schema`
+## `update_schema.py`

-A Python console app that automates the process of fetching and executing database schema update scripts.
+A Python script that automates the process of fetching and executing database schema update scripts.

 ### Problem